Why It Matters

 More and more Londoners are choosing to start their weekends off brunching with friends over a delicious plate of food and cup of coffee.
 And whilst many restaurants are getting their brunch on- quickly adapting to the craze- it's becoming increasingly tough to find the best brunch spot in London amongst the hundreds of available options.
 Because no one likes a dry piece of toast or a smoothie with simply no superfood, we thought we’d help you out by telling you some of the best brunch spots in London.

 Farmacy is everything you’d imagine a trendy, plant-based restaurant in the heart of Notting Hill to be.
 Highly instagramable, loaded with healthy food and lined with groups of well-dressed young professionals.
-With dishes like buckwheat pancakes, avocado on sourdough and house made vanilla infused cashew yogurt, this health oasis is what post-workout brunch dreams are made of.
+With dishes like buckwheat pancakes, avocado on sourdough and house-made vanilla infused cashew yoghurt, this health oasis is what post-workout brunch dreams are made of.

 Tucked away in a brick-exposed railway arch in Southwark, Bala Baya is a new Tel Aviv-inspired restaurant cooking up one of the most diverse and filling brunch menus in London.
 Make up your own brunch plate with choices like strained yogurt, grilled Turkish chillies or date & cardamon butter or pick a more traditional dish like granola and berries or Blackberry Pitta French Toast.